mjmlio/mjml/packages/mjml-head-title/README.md

 Its content is also used to populate the value of the `aria-label` attribute located in the immediate child `div` of the `body` tag, which is used to aid accessibility.

+#### Validation

+- The validator emits a warning when `mj-title` does not exist or is empty or whitespace-only.

+Note: MJML always outputs a `<title>` element in the final HTML.
+If you omit `mj-title`, the `<title>` is included but may be empty; provide a meaningful `mj-title` to avoid empty titles.

+In projects using `validationLevel: 'strict'`, this warning becomes an error and will stop rendering.

 ```xml
 <mjml>
  <mj-head>